n8UR3RmH9M/rZEbpUbMA7uBzhQQk2Pj34c9c/CWd1fIJ5GHIWg9fF4I47/Q22VbSBz1lIsKRQeabZX.md

 ## DC-5 Summary

 Purposely built vulnerable lab machine with the intent of gaining experience in the world of penetration testing.
 Susceptible to web server access log poisoning and a local file inclusion vulnerability (LFI) resulting in remote code execution (RCE).
-The ultimate goal is to get access to a root user to read the flag.
+The ultimate goal is to get access to a root user and read the flag.

 For more details see [DC Challenges](https://www.five86.com/dc-5.html).